mikhail-w/bonsai/README.md

 Bonsai is deployed on AWS using the following services:

 - **Frontend:** Hosted on AWS S3 with CloudFront for content delivery.
-- **Backend:** Deployed on an EC2 instance with Nginx and Gunicorn.
+- **Backend:** Both the Postgres database and the Django backend are deployed on a AWS EC2 instance with Nginx and Gunicorn.
 - **Domain:** Registered with AWS Route 53 and configured to support HTTPS.

 ---